 What is Personal Protective Equipment (PPE)?

 According to the Occupational Safety and Health Administration (OSHA), PPE is “equipment worn to minimize exposure to hazards that cause serious workplace injuries and illnesses.”
-Common examples of PPE include safety glasses and other eye protection, hard hats, steel-toed boots, hand protection, coveralls, respirators, and ear protection.
-Common workplace hazards include falling objects, forklift injuries, trip and fall hazards, and injuries from power tools.
+In particular, common examples of PPE include safety glasses and other eye protection, hard hats, steel-toed boots, hand protection, coveralls, respirators, and hearing protection.

 Considering the Role of Personal Protective Equipment in Construction